Arrow Electronics and onsemi to Showcase Autonomous Mobile Robot Platform for Smart Manufacturing Applications at PCIM Asia

-SHENZHEN, CHINA - 28 August 2024 - Arrow Electronics is collaborating with onsemi to showcase Autonomous Mobile Robot (AMR) platform at PCIM Asia, a leading exhibition in power electronics in the fields of intelligent motion, renewable energy and energy management, scheduled in Shenzhen, China from 28th to 30th August 2024.
+SHENZHEN, CHINA - Media OutReach Newswire - 28 August 2024 - Arrow Electronics is collaborating with onsemi to showcase Autonomous Mobile Robot (AMR) platform at PCIM Asia, a leading exhibition in power electronics in the fields of intelligent motion, renewable energy and energy management, scheduled in Shenzhen, China from 28th to 30th August 2024.

 A range of the latest smart power supply, motor control, and AI imaging solutions from leading components manufacturers, including NXP, Wolfspeed, and TE Connectivity, will also be on display at Arrow’s booth located in hall 11, #D40.
 Visitors will gain guidance and insights from technical experts and engineers from Arrow and its technology suppliers on how to rapidly deploy AMR, intelligent power management, and AI imaging technologies for enhancing efficiency, automation, safety, and flexibility in various industries.